Skip to main content

 );

 Example 2: In this example, we combined three simulations: ramp up from 0 to 50, keep the injection rate at 50 for 30 seconds, and then ramp down from 50 to 0.
-On the first simulation(RampingInject), the NBomber scheduler will be activated every second(by injection interval) to inject a new Scenario copy.
+On the first simulation(RampingInject), the NBomber scheduler will be activated every second(by injection interval) to inject a new Scenario instance.
 This simulation will continue ramping up the injection rate from 0 to 50 until the end duration.
 After this, the following simulation(Inject) will keep injecting with the injection rate of 50 copies per 1 sec for 30 seconds, and then the last simulation(RampingInject) starts smoothly ramping down the injection rate from 50 to 0 copies.

 Scenario.Create("scenario", async context =>